Puerto Vallarta: Bahía de Banderas (Bay of Flags)

-Playa Los Muertos (Beach of the Dead)
+Playa de Los Muertos (Beach of the Dead)

-In the 16th century, Hernán Cortés explored the Pacific side of Mexico by ship.
-Cortés used the established port of Acapulco to resupply and anchor his ships along the journey.
-During the early 1500s, he sent two of his ships North to explore the coastline without him.
-One of his ships wrecked in Banderas Bay and all but three men were reportedly killed by natives.
-It is believed the corpses of the lost sailors washed ashore.
+In 1531, conquistador Hernán Cortés set out to explore the Pacific coast of Mexico and establish a safe harbor for cargo ships sailing the planned Manila Galleon Trade Route.
+He used the earlier established port of Acapulco to resupply his ships.
+While anchored in Acapulco, Cortés sent two of his ships North to explore the coastline without him.
+Just several hundred miles North, his ships located the large bay his nephew had discovered earlier.
+One of his ships wrecked in what is now known as Bahía de Banderas, and all but three men were reportedly killed.
+It is believed that the corpses of the lost sailors washed ashore.
 Native villagers encountered numerous corpses on the beach for days after the wreck.
+The encounters with the dead crew are believed to be how the beach was named.